dharmeshkakadia/dharmeshkakadia-2.github.io/words.md

 + "A revolution is a struggle to the death between the future and the past." - Fidel Castro

++ When a knife drops, a fraction of a second divides a brilliant save from an emergency-room visit.
+The 'bleeding edge'.

 + You can not move a fort.
 You have to build it, brick by brick.

 + "Facts are sacred, opinions are for human"